mihailm94/airpnpee/README.md

 Specify the permissions your application needs, by adding <uses-permission> elements as children of the <manifest> element in AndroidManifest.xml.

 ### Location permissions <a name="location"></a>
-permissions to the app manifest the coarse location permission:
+Permissions to the app manifest the coarse location permission:
 ```xml
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />